List of Belarusian submissions for the Academy Award for Best International Feature Film

+Before its independence, only one Belarusian film was submitted for the category as the Soviet Union official entry: Come and See (1985), but it was not nominated.

+As of 2025, five Belarusian films have been submitted, but none of them have been nominated.

 Submissions

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.
-Below is a list of the films that have been submitted by Belarus for review by the Academy for the award by year and the respective Academy Awards ceremony.

-Independent Belarus has only submitted films to the Oscar Foreign Language Film competition four times.
 In 1994 and 1996, Belarus selected Jewish-themed films focusing on relations between Polish Jews and Christians before and after World War II.
 Me Ivan, You Abraham was about the inter-faith friendship between two boys in the 1930s.
-From Hell to Hell focuses on two families - one Jewish, one Christian - and the tragedy that ensues when one family entrusts their child to the other during the Second World War.
+From Hell to Hell focuses on two families – one Jewish, one Christian – and the tragedy that ensues when one family entrusts their child to the other during the Second World War.
 Neither film was a majority Belarusian production nor was directed by a Belarusian; Zauberman is French and Astrakhan is Russia.
 After a 22-year absence from the competition, in 2018 Belarus selected Crystal Swan, a comedy-drama about a young woman trying to get a U.S. visa so she can become a DJ in Chicago.
 It premiered at the 2018 Karlovy Vary International Film Festival.

-The Soviet Union also sent a Belarusian film, Come and See, in 1985 to represent the USSR.
+Below is a list of the films that have been submitted by Belarus for review by the academy for the award by year and the respective Academy Awards ceremony.